 Dr Monica Busse

-My research has mainly focused on developing evidence and guidelines for targeted physical interventions in Huntington’s disease (HD) and Parkinson’s Disease (PD).
+My research has mainly focused on developing evidence and guidelines for targeted physical interventions in Huntington’s disease (HD) and Parkinson ’s disease (PD).
 Such interventions are complex, and involve many components.
 It is therefore essential that the main “active components” within the intervention are defined and benefits evaluated in terms of relevant outcomes.
-We have adopted the Medical Research Council (MRC) Framework for design and evaluating complex interventions to provide a structure that should ultimately lead to full scale, robust controlled clinical trials.
-Over the course of the last 5 years, we have validated outcome measures, consulted service users to develop appropriate interventions, conducted case studies and 2 larger feasibility studies (MOVE TO EXERCISE and COMMET-HD).
-We are currently conducting multi-centre feasibility study of task specific physiotherapy (TRAIN-HD) and setting up a new home based multi-centre exercise study for people with HD.
+Our group has adopted the Medical Research Council (MRC) Framework for design and evaluating complex interventions to provide a structure that should ultimately lead to full scale, robust controlled clinical trials.

 - National Institute of Social Care and Health Research/ National Institute of Health Research "Move to Exercise: Home based exercise for people with Huntington’s Disease". £687,362